bephrem1/OptimizeAirbnb/README.md

 -Frontend is not my forte so it was interesting figuring out how to layout the application.
 Many elements are visually bland and I feel like it doesn't do justice to the complexity behind the scenes. </br>

 -Depolying to Heroku sounded easy at first (and is for a static application) but turned into a 10 hours orderal where I had wrong buildscripts, git ignored files that Heroku wanted, mistyped remotes, had to learn how to hook up mongo with heroku...it was frustrating.
 I do now understand how to deploy a static or dynamic spring boot application on Heroku and the idea of remotes and local commits makes alot more sense now.

+### The Deploying Nightmare </br>
+-I have **never** deployed an application to a remote source so after some searching of the internets I found a simple solution...Heroku.
+It uses git and in just four words (git push heroku master) I can push changes and deploy an application to the world in the click of a button.
+Little did I know that it would be wayyyyyyyyyy harder than I thought. </br>

+Challenge 1: The first challenge I faced was understanding what a remote was.
+I know git pretty solid but the idea of remote repositories had never really clicked for me.
+But now it is so simple...it's literally just a remote code-base you push commits to, not any different from me pushing to github.
+I just had to add my heroku app as a remote in IntelliJ VCS settings.

+Challenge 2: The second challenge I faced setting the correct buildpack.
+I had no idea what these were and I tried switching my project over to a java buildpack and making my project use Maven instead of Gradle (because the Heroku guide only showed how to use Maven to deploy).
+Little did I know that there already was a gradle buildpack to use on my application.

+Challenge 3 **(the 12 hour nightmare)**: Once the static site was up it was time to connect the database and seed it.
+This literally drove me insane.
+I could not focus on anything but making this work because run after run my application would crash.
+Hour after hour no progress.
+Logs showed nothing on first glance so I looked a ton of other places that didn't matter.
+Finally I logically realized that it must be in the Database Loader lambda that an error is happening.
+I pulled up the tail of the logs, took a very close look, line by line, and there it was..."java.lang.OutOfMemoryError: GC overhead limit exceeded at line 30 in DatabaseLoader.java".
+I realized that the FileInput object was trying to be created on a HUGE excel file and the application crashed to avoid a fatal Heap overflow.
+I made the excel file smaller with less entries and voilà...the database came to life with 1,998 documents...after hours...and hours...and hours of......nothing.
+I am currently finishing the seeding process and testing every part of the application for functionality.

 ## Things Learned From This Project </br>
 -Using MongoDB and Spring Data MongoDB, previous to this project I had only worked with RDBMS systems like H2 </br>